christinedbaxter/team-profile-generator/README.md

 └── package.json
 ```

 The index.js file is the source code for this application.
-The dist/ folder includes the rendered index.html file and CSS stylesheet (if needed).
+The dist/ folder includes the rendered index.html file and CSS stylesheet.
 The docs/ folder includes documentation and sample file.
 Beyond that, any other included file provides support for packages, license information, and development.

 [back to top](#table-of-contents)